Trump accused of skipping debate because he’s ‘scared of Chris Christie’

 Expert questions whether Donald Trump is afraid of Chris Christie ahead of possibly skipping debate

-Matt Lewis appeared on MSNBC’s Morning Joe after writing a Daily Beast column entitled Showing Up to the GOP Debate Would Be the Ultimate Trump Flex.
+In an appearance on MSNBC’s Morning Joe, Matt Lewis discussed the prospect after writing a Daily Beast column entitled Showing Up to the GOP Debate Would Be the Ultimate Trump Flex.

 “I’m curious to see if Donald Trump is afraid of Chris Christie, so afraid of Chris Christie that he doesn’t show up, that he uses excuses such as, ‘I’m not going to sign the pledge, the RNC pledge,’ or whether Donald Trump is just an egomaniac who craves attention, who loves attention, and who now feels that he has a bigger chip on his shoulder, has to unburden himself and play the victim again that he shows up in Milwaukee,” he said, according to Mediaite.
 “And I think I’m leaning toward the latter.
 He may not fully appreciate the danger that Chris Christie specifically poses.”